 Overview of Key Property Regulations

-Several regulations shape the UK’s real estate legal framework.
-Landlords need to follow the Health and Safety at Work Act 1974 and Housing Health and Safety Rating System (HHSRS) for tenant safety.
-Also, they must secure an Energy Performance Certificate (EPC) before renting out a property, which assesses its energy efficiency.
+A handful of core regulations shape how the UK real estate market runs.
+Landlords must follow the Health and Safety at Work Act 1974 and the Housing Health and Safety Rating System (HHSRS) to keep tenants safe.
+Before renting out any property, you need to secure an Energy Performance Certificate (EPC) that assesses the building’s energy efficiency.

 Get a personalized property consultation >>>